AninditaBasu/writing-technically/docs/index.rst

 .. meta::
-   :description: Tutorials and blog posts for docs as code
+   :description: Guides and blog posts for a docs-as-code tooling, and etymology of words and phrases used in technical writing
-   :keywords: technical writing blog
+   :title: Writing Technically, a site for documentarians :twitter\:description: Guides and blog posts for a docs-as-code tooling, and etymology of words used in technical writing :twitter\:title: Writing Technically, a site for documentarians

 Writing Technically
 =====================